A raft of potentially explosive spending cuts to government services

 Families

-with cuts to Family Tax Benefit payments, with FTB Part B abolished, and
+People with children would be hitwith cuts to Family Tax Benefit payments, with FTB Part B abolished, and

 Part A subject to tighter eligibility tests.